 This course enables employees to better understand actions and motivations within the organizational structure.
 Topics include general principles of human behavior operating in the workplace.

 BUS 215: Business Communication

-This course covers written, oral and nonverbal communications.
-Topics include the application of communication principles to the production of clear, correct, and logically organized faxes, e-mail, memos, letters, resumes, reports, and other business communications.
+This course covers written, oral, and nonverbal communications.
+Topics include the application of communication principles to the production of clear, correct, and logically organized business communications.

 BUS 241: Principles of Accounting I